esphome/esphome-docs/components/esphome.rst

 - **friendly_name** (*Optional*, string): This is the name sent to the frontend.
 It is used by Home Assistant as the integration name, device name, and is automatically prefixed to entities where necessary.
+- **area** (*Optional*, string): This is the area sent to the frontend.
+It is used by Home Assistant as the area / zone which the node belongs to.

 Advanced options: